itsmecevi/Tableau-Desktop-Specialist/README.md

 ## 0-What is The MAIN Purpose of Technology ?

-## 1-The Power of data visualization
+## 1-The Power of Data Visualization

 * [Hans Rosling](https://www.youtube.com/watch?v=jbkSRLYSojo)
 * [Gapminder](https://www.gapminder.org/)